nspcc-dev/neofs-spec/README.md

 After pandoc and LaTeX base are available, you can simply run `make`, which will generate the specification paper in pdf and html.

 ## Build using docker
-The easiest way to build specification document is by using [Docker](https://www.docker.com).
+The easiest way to build a specification document is to use [Docker](https://www.docker.com).
 Just add `docker/` to any Makefile target to run it inside a container having all required tools already available.

 * Compile the specification paper pdf using `make docker/pdf`
 * Output will be generated as `output/neofs-spec-<revision>.pdf`